mohithlingosme/Tradebot/README.md

     DATABASE_URL="postgresql://finbot:finbot123@localhost:5432/market_data" python seed.py
     ```

-6.  **Access the application:**
-    - The backend API will be available at `http://localhost:8000`.

-#### Docker troubleshooting (Windows + Docker Desktop)
-- Ensure Docker Desktop is running *before* issuing Compose commands.
-The quickest sanity check is `docker info`; if it fails or hangs, start Docker Desktop and wait for it to report that the engine is running.
-- When Docker isn’t running, Compose errors look like `open //./pipe/dockerDesktopLinuxEngine: The system cannot find the file specified` or `unable to get image 'redis:7'`.
-Starting/restarting Docker Desktop resolves this because the named pipe is created by the engine itself.
-- Compose V2 ignores the legacy `version` attribute and prints `the attribute "version" is obsolete`.
-The Compose files in this repo no longer declare `version`, so update your working tree or delete any stale `docker-compose.yml` copies that still include it.
-- Always run commands from inside the project (or supply `-f path/to/docker-compose.yml`).
-Running from another directory, such as `C:\Users\mohit`, causes Docker to pick up unrelated Compose files that may still have deprecated syntax.
+---

-### Method 2: Running Locally with SQLite
+#### Method 2: Running Locally with SQLite

 This method is simpler and does not require Docker.
 It uses a local Python environment and a SQLite database file.
-This is a good option for quick development or if you have issues with Docker.

-**Prerequisites:**
-- Python 3.11

 **Steps:**